Skip to main content

 Americans Enjoy Watching Television

-There are several subscription-based pay TV options available to consumers, including cable TV, satellite dish, and internet streaming services.
-You can also watch live TV on apps on your cell phone, computer, or tablet.
-You can get not only the major networks (e.g., Fox, ABC, CBS, NBC), but sports networks, movie packages, and hundreds of other channels.
-If you wanted to, you could easily fill eight hours in a day watching TV.
+Several subscription-based TV services are available to consumers, including cable TV through Comcast with its set-top boxes, satellite dishes through DirectTV or Dish Network, and internet streaming services like Netflix.
+You can also get live TV service on apps with T-Mobile on your cell phone, computer, or tablet.
+You can get the major broadcast networks (Fox, ABC, CBS, NBC), sports networks, movie packages, and hundreds of other channels.
+You could spend eight hours a day watching TV if you wanted to.

 But with pay TV options can come problems.
-Sometimes your streaming service or satellite provider might make a billing error.
+Sometimes, your streaming service or satellite provider might make a billing error.
 You might buy a show and find that the video quality is poor.
 You might pay a lot of money to livestream a sporting event only to have the feed cut out in the middle of the broadcast.

-These issues can be frustrating.
-And potentially expensive.
+These issues are frustrating and potentially expensive.

 What Options Do You Have to Resolve Disputes?

-You will want to make sure you look at the precise language of your specific provider's terms of service if you get into a dispute.
+You will want to make sure you look at the precise language of your provider's terms of service if you get into a dispute.
 FindLaw looked at several of these contracts to see if there were similarities in the dispute resolution processes:

 Informal Dispute Resolution